Ruslan-Rez/Html-css-javascript-Project/README.md

 # Html-css-javascript-Project
-An example of a website i created for a company that sells lightning fixtures
+This is a website that i created for a computer generated request.
+The company sells lightning fixtures.
+The project uses html, css and java script